 - Grab & Go (Holmes Dining Hall): Chicken parmesan with spaghetti and a beverage

-- MSU Concessions (CX On the Go venue near sections 14-15 at Spartan Stadium): Nachos with cheese, veggie wrap OR hot dog with popcorn and a bottled water
+- MSU Concessions (CX On the Go venue near sections 14-15 at Spartan Stadium and Spartanville venue at Breslin Center): Nachos with cheese, veggie wrap OR hot dog with popcorn and a bottled water

 Can I still use CX for takeout from the dining halls?